A First Date with... Alessia Cara

 I have to be really cringey; I want to see the palace, the guards, the telephone boots, the cabs, the buses.
 The typical stuff.
 I want to be really extra cliché.

-The thing is, my mom is from Italy right, she’s from the South of Italy.
+The thing is, my mum is from Italy right, she’s from the South of Italy.
 So the only place we’ve ever been is Italy.

 The holy grail of carbs.